Back to People

 Hwee Lay

-Hwee Lay leads the Business Audit team within the Internal Audit Department in GIC Singapore Office.
-The team provides assurance and advisory services across investment groups, both public and private markets, and corporate services functions to ensure adequacy and effectiveness in risk management, control, and governance processes.
-Continuous audit and working on advanced data analytics projects to identify usual or anomalous activities are part of their scope too!
+Hwee Lay leads the Internal Audit Department (IAD) in the Singapore office.
+Her team provides assurance and advisory services across the company to ensure adequacy and effectiveness in risk management, control, and governance processes.
+Continuous audits and advanced data analytics projects to identify unusual or anomalous activities are also part of the team’s scope.

-While work continues to keep her busy, she makes sure to attend yoga lessons a couple times a week to recharge and refocus.
-She also enjoys spending time with her family and catching up on her self-improvement book.
+While work keeps her busy, she makes sure to attend yoga or gym lessons a couple of times a week to recharge and refocus.
+She enjoys spending time with her family and catching up on self-improvement books and podcasts.

 What does your typical workday look like?

-I always start my day with a healthy breakfast with a nice cup of coffee and reading the news.
-I also like to listen to the business news while I make my way to the office.
+I always start my day with a healthy breakfast, a nice cup of coffee, and reading the news.
+I also enjoy listening to business news on my way to the office.

 What sparked your interest or decision to join GIC?

-It is the purpose and role in safeguarding the country’s reserves.
-And being a Singaporean, it makes this role more meaningful as I can contribute to my own country.
-Also, it was through the interview that I learned that GIC is a progressive and innovative organisation.
-I have always thought that GIC is traditional and hierarchical, but I was wrong!
-In fact, I am excited to be part of the team that drives the change.
-I remember shortly after I joined, I attended an innovation symposium which was very refreshing for me.
+It is the purpose and role in safeguarding the country’s reserves that drew me to GIC.
+As a Singaporean, this role is especially meaningful because I can contribute directly to my own country.
+During the interview, I learned that GIC is a progressive and innovative organisation, which challenged my initial perception of it being traditional and hierarchical.
+I am excited to be part of a team that drives change.
+Shortly after joining, I attended an innovation symposium, which was very refreshing and inspiring for me.

 What do you like most about working here?